-Posted on July 17, 2013 by Rebecca Ferrell, Scientific Review Officer, Scientific Review Branch, Division of Extramural Activities.
+Posted on October 8, 2014 by Kimberly Firth, Scientific Review Officer, Scientific Review Branch, Division of Extramural Activities.

 Have you ever seen that old-time vaudeville act where the guy spins plates on tall poles?
 Well, that’s a little of the way it feels to be a new Scientific Review Officer, or SRO, at the NIH.
 You smile with three plates spinning smoothly—then, three more plates appear for you to spin.
 Read More